charmed-kubernetes/kubernetes-docs/pages/k8s/aws-integration.md

 For more configuration options and details of the permissions which the integrator uses, please see the [charm readme][aws-integrator-readme].

-#### Beginning in Kubernetes 1.27

-The in-tree cloud-provider is no longer available, and must be deployed as container workloads in the cluster.
-Charmed Kubernetes recommends using the `aws-cloud-provider` charm to have access to AWS Service APIs.

-#### Prior to Kubernetes 1.27

-The in-tree cloud-provider is natively available in Kubernetes until the 1.27 release, and it is not necessary to deploy the `aws-cloud-provider` charm as in the above overlay.

 ### Using EBS volumes